-FDA regulated organizations have a lot of challenges that can and should be turned into opportunities.
+FDA-regulated organizations have a lot of challenges that can and should be turned into opportunities.
 Have you ever asked yourself if you have the necessary IT infrastructure that allows your business to identify opportunities for growth?
 Today, for organizations serving the Life Science industry, which includes highly competitive biotech, pharmaceutical, medical device, and other regulated industries, remaining compliant while optimizing your manufacturing process to meet the demand is a tough challenge.
 This article takes a look at three ways regulated organizations can improve consumer safety.

 Investing in the right people, processes and technology can enable you to effectively sidestep some of the challenges while keeping you focused on the long-term goal.

 So how can FDA regulated organizations use technology to manage the challenges in this complex and ever-changing environment?

 With digital technology, real-time inventory visibility and tracking has never been easier, especially in highly regulated environments.
 In order to effectively preserve and protect the quality of your products, track material expiration dates through shelf life management.
 Retest management ensures you proactively monitor, retest and quarantine materials as appropriate.
 The Internet of Things (IoT) can be utilized in areas where temperature and humidity control are key.
 IoT sensors can alert you in real-time of any deviations – enabling you to correct any problems or take preventative measures and move inventory.

 An increasingly fragmented global industry is forcing today’s manufacturers to focus on compliance initiatives to maintain a competitive edge.
 Therefore, these companies need a business system with end-to-end traceability – one that can track and trace materials and ingredients from supplier to consumer.
 They need a system that can increase product visibility, speed recall activities, and improve the accuracy of recalls (pulling all products subjected to the recall – and nothing more).